george-hawkins/mjx-donkey-car/README.md

 Oddly, the MJX site nor the page for the [16209](http://www.mjxrc.net/goodshow/16209-1-16209.html) has a downloadable PDF manual.

+There are manuals in Chinese on their Chinese language site and the English manual does exist, e.g. you can find it [here](https://www.hobbiesaustralia.com.au/mjx-1-16-hyper-go-4wd-off-road-brushless-2s-rc-mon~29032) on the Hobbies Australia site.

-The Anwei page for the [16209](https://amewi.com/Hyper-GO-Monstertruck-brushless-4WD-1-16-RTR-blaurot) does have the manual in [German and English](https://amewi.com/downloads/manuals/22627_22628_22629_DE_EN.pdf) with all the parts numbers along with diagrams showing how to assemble everything.
+And the Anwei page for the [16209](https://amewi.com/Hyper-GO-Monstertruck-brushless-4WD-1-16-RTR-blaurot) does have the manual in [German and English](https://amewi.com/downloads/manuals/22627_22628_22629_DE_EN.pdf)

+The manual shows all the parts numbers along with diagrams showing how to assemble everything.

 Parts: